Snow warnings persist as Government commits aid after Storm Ciara

 Forecasters said some areas could see blizzards with up to 20cm of snow.

-There were also 70 flood warnings in place across the country as of 3am on Tuesday.
+There were also 70 flood warnings in place across England as of 3am on Tuesday.

 Western Power Distribution – which covers the Midlands, the South West and South Wales – said more than 800 homes were still without power early on Tuesday morning, following outages caused by Ciara on Sunday.

-UK Power Networks also said it had about 2,000 properties across the east of England without a supply.
+UK Power Networks also said it had about 2,000 properties across the east of England without a supply, while Electricity North West also reported power cuts.

 Meanwhile the Government has activated an emergency financial aid package for areas devastated by Storm Ciara.